polaris-MCRT/POLARIS/tools_basic/quickstart.md

 ## Create a grid

 The grid (binary) file will be created with the command `polaris-gen`.
-There are already three models avaiable in `tools/polaris_tools_modules/model.py`:
+There are already three models available:

 - disk: A circumstellar disk with a Shakura & Sunyaev density distribution